traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left fill autoplay loop](photos/ml-necklace.mov)

-^ We are at a tech conf, but I want to spend the next 30 minutes talking about my necklace
+^ We are at a tech conf, and I'm to spend the next 30 minutes talking about my necklace

+^ I still can't believe i built this thing and it works and looks cool.

+^ So what is special about this necklace?

-^ This necklace is responding to the number of people around me and adjusting its lighting to correspond with that.
+^ It's is responding to the number of people around me and adjusting its lighting to correspond with that.
 It may not be adjusting the way that you would expect, but I'll get to that in a bit.

 ---